Download Your Complete Guide Today! DOWNLOAD NOW ORDER FREE COPIES

 Understanding the Genomics and Genetics of Cancer

-Case managers and social workers are your personal advocates, acting on your behalf by collaborating with health care professionals and non-medical personnel to help overcome various barriers to care.
+- Case managers and social workers act on your behalf by collaborating with health care professionals and non-medical personnel to help you overcome various barriers to care.

-Financial counselors address cancer-related financial concerns, such as questions about your insurance policy and out-of-pocket expenses, so you can feel more in control and less anxious.
+- Financial counselors address cancer-related financial concerns, such as insurance coverage and out-of-pocket expenses.

-Medical oncologists treat cancer patients using drug therapies.
-Your oncologist will manage your course of treatment.
+- Medical oncologists treat cancer patients using drug therapies and manage your course of treatment.

-Nurse navigators collaborate with your health care team from diagnosis through survivorship and will be the resource who knows you the best.
+- Nurse navigators collaborate with your health care team from diagnosis through survivorship and will know you the best.

-Pathologists identify diseases by studying cells and tissues under a microscope.
-They may also be known as genomic or molecular pathologists.
+- Pathologists identify diseases by studying cells and tissues under a microscope.